pro-me0/lionSavings/README.md

 ###...Invest In You

 <pre>
-LionSavings is intended to be a plartform where users can save both <strong>FIAT AND CRYPTO ASSETS</strong>
+LionSavings is intended to be a platform where users can save both <strong>FIAT AND CRYPTO ASSETS</strong>
 </pre>